teeohem96/VA-Sheet-Tracer/README.md

 ### Long Distance Seeds

-This is useful in situations where the flow of the line is visually well defined, and can be called easily by the segmenter
+This is useful in situations where the flow of the line is visually well defined, and can be determined by the segmenter at a glance.
 ![][line_image_wide_1] ![][line_image_wide_2]

 ### Moving in Traffic

-The Algorith handles crowded segments well, and allows for segmentation of crowded areas that are visually readable by a segmenter
+The algorith handles crowded segments well, and allows for segmentation of crowded areas that are visually readable by a segmenter
 ![][line_image_crowded_1] ![][line_image_crowded_2]

 ### Parsing Mush